rotationalio/rotational.io/content/en/blog/2022-06-07-6-things-you-didnt-know-about-crypto.md

 The risk of physical harm or exposure to users can be mitigated if PII data is sufficiently protected (e.g. via a private blockchain), though these solutions often rely on more centralization.
 Conversely, it’s also easier for [law enforcement to trace the use and lineage of funds by bad actors](https://www.wired.com/story/tracers-in-the-dark-welcome-to-video-crypto-anonymity-myth/) as a result of the public design and immutable transactions of blockchain systems.

-# Encryption Can't Be Treated As a Black Box
+# #5: Encryption Can't Be Treated As a Black Box

 Paradoxically, one of the most common gaps in understanding in the crypto community is... cryptography.
 Cryptography is a complex field, and so it is somewhat understandable that vendors might hope to decouple these components and treat them as a black box.
 Unfortunately this strategy often results in security holes and may also unintentionally alienate potential customers.

 In trustless networks, robust security comes from using a multi-pronged approach to encryption, which may include:
 - **asymmetric (aka public key) cryptography**: these are the pairs of public and private keys described earlier.
 The sender uses the receiver's public key to encrypt the message, which only the receiver (i.e. holder of the corresponding private key) should be able to decrypt.
 - **symmetric encryption**: this uses a shared key between the sender and receiver, allowing them to encrypt and decrypt messages while impeding man-in-the-middle attacks.
-- **TLS and/or mTLS**: requires a sender or receiver (or both, in the case of mTLS) to authenticate as a counterparty to create a connection for exchanging messages.
-TLS connections require certifications granted by a certificate authority and leverage public key cryptography in the authentication process.
+- **TLS and/or mTLS**: TLS stands for [transport layer security](https://en.wikipedia.org/wiki/Transport_Layer_Security).
+It requires a sender or receiver (or both, in the case of mutual TLS or mTLS) to authenticate as a counterparty to create a connection for exchanging messages.
+TLS connections require certificates granted by a certificate authority and leverage public key cryptography in the authentication process.

 For each of the above, it's important to understand the actual cryptographic algorithms and underlying mechanisms; implementation choices matter a lot, and can even have impacts on who will be allowed to use your products, since encryption laws and approved algorithms vary by country.
 Other choices, such as using [protocol buffers](https://rotational.io/blog/what-are-protocol-buffers/) and mTLS rather than a RESTful API, will provide enhanced security but may require additional client-side support since they are not as common.
 Finally, as discussed in the next section, crypto vendors must be prepared to encrypt data not only in flight but also at rest.

-# Data Storage Is Not A Solved Problem
+# #6: Data Storage Is Not A Solved Problem

 Stemming from its P2P design, data storage is an open problem in blockchain systems.
 With no centralized party in charge of storing data (or paying for that storage!), these problems are often passed along to end users to deal with.